Bothriechis aurifer: Geographic range

 Found in Mexico in the mountains of eastern Chiapas, and in northern Guatemala.
 Occurs in cloud forest at 1200–2300 m altitude.
 The type locality given is "Cobán, [Alta] Vera Paz, Guatemala."

 Conservation status

 This species is classified as Vulnerable (VU) on the IUCN Red List of Threatened Species with the following criteria: B1ab(iii,v) (v3.1, 2001).
-A species is listed as such when the best available evidence indicates that the extent of occurrence is estimated to be less than 20,000 km², the population to be severely fragmented or known to exist at no more than 10 locations, and that a continuing decline has been observed, inferred or projected in the area, extent and/or quality of habitat and in the number of mature individuals.
+A species is listed as such when the best available evidence indicates that the extent of occurrence is estimated to be less than 20,000 km², the population to be severely fragmented or known to exist at no more than 10 locations, Therefore that a continuing decline has been observed, inferred or projected in the area, extent and/or quality of habitat and in the number of mature individuals.
 It is therefore considered to be facing a high risk of extinction in the wild.